gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Let's try it.

+You'll need code editing software for the next part of this tutorial.
+[VS Code](https://code.visualstudio.com/) is a nice one.
+After downloading and opening a code editing software, open a folder on your computer called "tutorial-part-one."
+This folder was automatically created when you ran the previous terminal commands in the first part of this tutorial.

-Try changing "Hello world!" in the page component to "Hello Gatsby!".
-You'll find the page component at `src/pages/index.js`.
+Now that you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
+In the code editing software, you'll need to find the `src/pages/index.js`.
+Once you find that, try changing "Hello world!" in the page component to "Hello Gatsby!".
 The text in your browser should change within a second.

-Try some other tricks.
+Try some other tricks, like the ones below:

 1. Gatsby lets you add "inline styles" via a JavaScript style "prop" (we'll learn about other styling options later).